kccaterworld/kccaterworld.github.io/index.md

 permalink: /
 ---

-# caterworld.github.io
+# Kemal Cater

-Hi there, I'm Kemal Cater, a student, musician, and programmer.
+New York based student, musician, and programmer, always striving to learn more.